kennychavz/support_and_resistance_finder/README.md

 </details>

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 ![](picture_examples/support_resistance_example.png)

-Here's a blank template to get started: To avoid retyping too much info.
-Do a search and replace with your text editor for the following: `kennychavz`, `support_and_resistance_finder`, `twitter_handle`, `kennychavezmtl`, `gmail`, `kennychavez.mtl`, `Support And Resistance Finder`, `project_description`
-This project was made in goal to serve as a foundation to automating traditional technical analysis trading.
-Support and resistance levels, or supply and demand levels is the key foundation when it comes to trading.
+This project was made to serve as a foundation to the automation of traditional technical analysis trading.
+Support and resistance levels, or supply and demand levels are the key foundation when it comes to trading.
 The idea behind this project was wheter we could automate a task that institutions have been doing manually for the last century.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>